xelatihy/yocto-gl/docs/yocto_gl.md

     - name:      Name.
     - path:      Path  used when writing files on disk with glTF.
     - animations:      Keyframed values.
-    - targets:      Binds keyframe values to nodes. @refl_semantic(reference)
+    - targets:      Binds keyframe values to nodes.
     - ~animation_group():      Cleanup.